hareyakana/hareyakana.github.io/_pages/about.md

  Sept 2016, moved to Japan for post-graduate studies at Osaka University under 3 years MEXT(文部科学省) scholarship grant from the Japanese government.

- Aug 2020, join R&D department at ZJP as an engineer.
+ Aug 2020, joined R&D department at ZJP as an engineer.